-This course analyzes problems and needs within the public safety sector, review related literature, collect data and measure objectives.
-Students will apply analytic skills to a public safety related research project.
+This course will focus on analyzing problems and needs within the public safety sector.
+Students will review related literature, collect data, and measure objectives, as well as apply analytic skills to a public safety related research project.
+(3 credits)

 - ENG 101: English Composition 1